aedanpope/tc_client/README.md

 Historically, the battles have been between symmetrical forces.
 Giving no orders in these battles (and thus defaulting to self-defence) can still result in a win 80%+ of the time.
 Many micro problems in StarCraft require very specific actions to have any chance of success.

 When pitting a fast ranged unit vs. a slow melee one in StarCraft, the optimal control strategy for the ranged unit is to _Kite_ the melee one (fire from range, dance backwards before the melee unit can attack, and fire again).
-Giving no orders in this Battle to the ranged unit is a guaranteed loss, and randomly generating orders from a small but sufficient set results in nominal win rates (~1%).
+Giving no orders in this Battle to the ranged unit is a guaranteed loss.

-We show that a relatively generic DQN is able to learn to solve this battle with two key modifications:
+We construct a simplified battle where kiting is the optimal stragey, and where randomly generating orders from a small but sufficient set results in nominal win rates (~1%).
+Then we show that a relatively generic DQN is able to learn to solve this battle with two key modifications:

 - A much shorter experience buffer size of recent actions to re-train.
 - Separate experience buffers for experience in battles which were won or lost.

-Human Expert winning the micro battle:: https://www.youtube.com/watch?v=PnEhLxpL29U
+Human Expert winning the micro battle: https://www.youtube.com/watch?v=PnEhLxpL29U

 The DQN learning an optimal strategy over time: https://www.youtube.com/watch?v=UHgK2RxLCKM